Should I Wait Or Should I Go Now?

 A claim that might be heard is that the probability of someone breaking into one's house is greater than the probability for a market correction.
 Really?
 Although I admit that I don't have supporting data I wish to ask: How many times have you been the victim of a crime versus how many times have you experienced a market correction?
 Thankfully, I believe that the latter still happens much more frequently (on a personal level) than the former.

 3. Hedging: Play both long and short sides.
 I admit that this is one of my favorite ways to tackle the "one foot in, one foot out" attempt.
-I wrote about this strategy quite extensively in the past starting (back in mid-2016) with introducing the H-Team as a hedge against the A-Team and ending (at the beginning of this year) with presenting (though not recommending) a diversified portfolio comprised of fifty pair trades.
+I wrote about this strategy quite extensively in the past starting (back in mid-2016) with introducing the H-Team as a hedge against the A-Team and ending (at the beginning of this year) with presenting (though not recommending) a diversified portfolio comprised of 50 pair trades.

-Unfortunately it seems like many investors don't see the great value and a much better safety of a long-short strategy.
+Unfortunately, it seems like many investors don't see the great value and a much better safety of a long-short strategy.
 If this is done correctly, such a portfolio may provide much better risk-adjusted returns than a long-only portfolio during times of uncertainty and extended levels of risk.

 4. Delay straight purchases by using options.
-This is a topic I cover extensively in "The Wheel of FORTUNE" and I find this to be the easiest decision one can make.
+This is a topic I cover extensively in "The Wheel of FORTUNE", and I find this to be the easiest decision one can make.
 Why so?
 Because (without getting onto the exact details/technicalities) when you sell a PUT option on a stock that you anyhow wish to purchase (right away, as far as you're concerned), you put yourself in a win-win situation: Either you get to keep the premium (should the options you sold never get assigned) or you get the stocks (should the options get assigned along the way) at a (usually much) cheaper price compared to the current market price.

 Obviously, there's one risk to this strategy, which is missing out on a great stock should it rally from the current level (where you sold options instead of buying the stock outright) without you.
 You know what?
 Let it be.
-As I said, in such a case you still get to keep the premium, which usually represents a double-digit annualized return - nothing to be sad about.
+As I said, in such a case, you still get to keep the premium, which usually represents a double-digit annualized return - nothing to be sad about.

 5. Enhance income by selling covered CALLs.
 In such a market that went up over 250% since March 2009, we all hold stocks that made a fortune, many of which are already trading at record-stretched valuations.
-There's nothing wrong and it's not a sin to sell some winners (or get rid of losers), and one of the best ways to do so ("one foot in, one foot out", remember?) is to sell CALL options on stocks that you own while using overall-net prices (=strike+premium) that are higher than current market prices.
+There's nothing wrong, and it's not a sin to sell some winners (or get rid of losers), and one of the best ways to do so ("one foot in, one foot out", remember?) is to sell CALL options on stocks that you own while using overall-net prices (=strike+premium) that are higher than current market prices.

 If you set a price target for a certain stock where you are happy to let it go, you may conditionally do so by finding a CALL option that meets the following criteria: 1) Price target <= Strike+Premium, and 2) Strike is as close to the price target (or slightly below) the price target.
-By doing so you effectively set the strike as your price target while the premium (that you collect out of the sale) actually takes you beyond this price target, i.e. improves your overall-net position should a sale indeed occur.
+By doing so, you effectively set the strike as your price target while the premium (that you collect out of the sale) actually takes you beyond this price target, i.e. improves your overall net position, should a sale indeed occur.

 Just like in the case of selling a PUT on a stock that you anyhow wish to buy, selling a CALL on a stock that you anyhow look to sell is a win-win situation: Either you get to keep the premium (should the options you sold never get assigned) or you sell the stocks (should the options get assigned along the way) at the same or a higher price compare to your target price.